Advisory information

 01/02/2019: Vulnerability details sent via encrypted e-mail

 Unknown: A fix was released at least for Telegram Desktop for Windows, version 1.5.12.
-The vendor has never contacted Blaze to inform about the fix.
+The vendor has never contacted Blaze to inform them about the fix.

 25/03/2019: Advisory released